RobotLearning/traj-gen-and-tracking/README.md

 TODO List:

-- Show wILC converges for linear models
 - Why are two tracking LQRs not exactly the same (at the end)?
   [maybe R dependence is not correct, index difference?]
 - Effects of error coupling on DMPs?
-- Fix the output matrix problem (C being nonidentity) for nonlinear models
+- C has to have full rank for nonlinear systems now.
+How to fix this?